mouguu/XRCrawler/docs/CLI_USAGE.md

 node dist/cli.js monitor -u elonmusk,trump,billgates
 ```

-**Note**: The CLI monitor command currently only supports basic monitoring.
-For keyword filtering and lookback hours, use the [Web Interface](./WEB_INTERFACE.md) or [API](./API_REFERENCE.md) endpoints which support these advanced features.
+**Note**: Monitor API endpoints were removed with the migration to BullMQ/Redis.
+The CLI monitor command remains for basic use; advanced keyword/lookback settings are available in the Web UI.

 ## Reddit Commands